The resume name you choose is important to ensure the right people read it.

 Spelling Counts Too

 Don’t be misleading.
 Your resume name should definitely reflect your qualifications.
-If you’re a Web developer with no experience in CSS, don’t put “CSS” in the file name.
+If you’re a developer with no experience with CSS, don’t put “CSS” in the file name.
 It’s that simple.
 To do otherwise is going to waste some peoples’ time and make them rather miffed.

-Focus on Keywords, Ideal Job Title & So On
+Focus on Keywords, Job Title & So On

 You may have numerous qualifications that would make you a good candidate for any number of positions – but you don’t have to cram all of these into a single resume name, nor should you.